 The project can be edited and sent to the server by using “Save to Server” or the CTRL+ALT+S shortcut.

 Through Altium Designer’s advanced template capabilities and Concord Pro on Altium 365, we can create and distribute schematic templates, project templates, and settings to our entire organization.
 Adopting a template that references all required information can ease our job as engineers, and shine a bright light on us as freelancers when showing schematics to customers.
 This gives design team a head start on understanding how to keep schematics organized.

 Choosing a different color palette for our schematic objects can make them more intelligible to older and colorblind colleagues.

 You can download a copy of the template we have just created in this GitHub repository: Fermium/AltiumTemplates.

-Whatever template design or colors you choose to make your design shine, if your company has more than one person in it, Altium 365 and Concord Pro can help you distribute and manage coherent templates and settings for every engineer.
+Whatever template design or colors you choose to make your design shine, Altium 365 and Altium Concord Pro can help you distribute and manage coherent templates, components, projects, and settings for every engineer on your team.